khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Reviews and Authors' Responses for (Busch Khakhalin 2019)
 ======================

-This is a collection of reviews and feedbacks, both official and unofficial, for different working copies of this paper.
-Reviews are split into paragraphs, and Author's responses and comments are shown after each paragraph.
-Reviews, and responses to these revivews, are given in reverese chronological order.
+This is a collection of peer-reviews for different working copies of this paper, and authors' responses to these pieces of feedbacks.
+Reviews are split into paragraphs, with  responses and comments given after each paragraph.
+Reviews are given in reverese chronological order.

 # Reviews from J Neurosci, 2018 Nov 01 (rejection letter)